postandcourier/infant-mortality/one-rail-text.md

 Lucy is a sophisticated, lifelike dummy.
 She has been programmed to mimic many birth problems in a mobile lab that travels the state to train medical professionals in lifesaving procedures.

-Lucy and her roaming lab were paid for with private donations to the Palmetto Health-University of South Carolina School of Medicine.
+Lucy and her roaming lab were paid for with private donations to the Palmetto Health-University of South Carolina School of Medicine Simulation Center.
 Lucy is just one of many efforts underway in South Carolina to improve infant health.

 Most of these programs stem from the Birth Outcomes Initiative, founded four years ago by the former director of the state’s Department of Health and Human Services.
 The initiative and some of the other efforts likely played some role in the state’s recently reduced rate of newborn deaths.